Hull Trading Company

-Hull Trading Company was an independent algorithmic trading firm and electronic market maker.
+Hull Trading Company was an independent algorithmic trading firm and electronic market maker headquartered in Chicago.
 Known for its quantitative and technology-based trading strategy, it was acquired by Goldman Sachs in 1999.

 History

 In the late 1970s, Blair Hull developed an empirical options pricing model independent of Black–Scholes.
 Realizing that computers would lead to automated exchanges and mathematical securities pricing, he founded Hull Trading Company in 1985.
-The firm grew to over 180 employees including financial engineers, physicists, almost 100 software engineers and computer support staff.
+The firm grew to over 180 employees including financial engineers, physicists (many from Fermilab), almost 100 software engineers and computer support staff.
 At its peak, Hull executed over 7% of the index options traded in the United States and 1% of the shares traded on the New York Stock Exchange.

 In 1999, Blair Hull sold the Hull Trading Company to Goldman Sachs for $531 million.
 Henry M. Paulson, then chairman and chief executive officer of Goldman Sachs, said Hull Trading Group is "the world's largest electronic options market maker, very active outside the U.S. We just looked at this as something that's going to position us well.
 We want to stay ahead of the electronic curve and take advantage of the migration to electronic platforms world-wide."
+The acquisition signalled a shift in Goldman Sachs towards electronic trading.